 All AI policies exist as an extension of the university's Student Conduct Code to which all students are held.
 Links to all discussed policies can be found in the quicklinks.

 Upholding our policies on Academic Integrity is the responsibility of all McKelvey faculty, staff, and students.

 Overseeing the AI process is Academic Integrity Officer (AIO) Laura Setchfield, Assistant Dean and Registrar.
 Dean Setchfield manages the intake of all AI cases and works with students as they move through the hearing process.
 Administrative support is provided by McKelvey Associate Registrar Anna Eggemeyer.
 Associate Dean for Undergraduate Students Chris Kroeger may stand in as AIO when needed.
 Dean Kroeger is also available to meet with students upon request.

 The McKelvey AI team is supported at the university level by the Office of Student Conduct and Community Standards as well as the Office of General Council.

 Undergraduate Student Support

-The AIO is supported by Undergraduate AI Student Liaison, Kris Campa, Assistant Dean in Engineering Undergraduate Student Services.
-Dean Campa is available to meet with students, answer questions, and act as a support person during AI hearings as needed.
+The AIO is supported by the below Undergraduate AI Student Liaisons.
+These undergraduate advisors are available to meet with students, answer questions, and act as support persons during AI hearings as needed.

 Graduate Student Support